slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On agency

 <!--
-+ farawaylaughtr@x -- 80% of what people call agency is trying the «dumb» solution and iterating from that. you can just do dumb things
 + signulll@x -- i’m not lazy, i just don’t want to hit my brain’s token limit for the day.

 - As a man, never stay at home all day.
 Go out, make friends, and create new connections.
 A man's job is to face the world, take risks, and embrace difficulties.